stevwhit/lightStimulation/README.md

 ## todo:
 ### requirements:
 - finish input validation on all user inputs
-- make main code executable from command line
+- make main code executable from command line (Taylor)
 - talk to miguel about his requirements for the software

 ### nice to have:
 - something that will store programmed settings in memory so user can access them later
 - program GUI for code
 - get SSH working, set up static IP